mialkin/docs/csharp/types/override gethashcode.md

 # Why override `GetHashCode` when `Equals` is overriden

+If two objects considered to be equal they *must* return the same hash code, but reverse is not neccessary: two object may return the same hash code, but they can be not equal.
+If you override `Equals` method you must also override `GetHashCode` method, because if you don't than two objects which are in fact equal will likely end up residing in different buckets inside of dictionary of `HashSet<T>`.
+Therefore you will have multiple equal keys in your dicitonary/hashset.

 Below `GetHashCode` will be called twice: right before `a1` and `a2` are added into the dictionary; and `Equals` will be called once: before `a2` is added:

 ```csharp